 |Standard Cabinet Width||18, 24, 30, 33 inches.|

 Tall pantry or utility cabinets are often the roomiest of kitchen cabinetry.
 Standard tall cabinets are 12 or 24 inches deep and come in 12-inch, 24-inch, or 36-inch widths.
-They range in height from 84 to 96 inches (with 96 inches being a floor-to-ceiling cabinet in a room with standard 8-foot ceilings),
+These cabinets give you the option for a kitchen pantry cabinet widths of 12-inches, 24-inches, or 36-inches.
+They range in height from 84 to 96 inches (with 96 inches being a floor-to-ceiling cabinet in a room with standard 8-foot ceilings).

 Pantry cabinets are usually 12 inches deep, while those used as utility cabinets tend to be 24 inches to accommodate brooms, mops, vacuums, and other floor-cleaning appliances.